hikerpig/pintora/README.md

 <br>

-Pintora is a javascript text-to-diagrams library that works in both browser and Node.js.
+Pintora is an extensible javascript text-to-diagrams library that works in both browser and Node.js.

 Expressing your thoughts in a diagram is better than a thousand words.
 With the help of pintora.js, you can create diagrams with intuitive text.